frankorc/Nvim/README.md

 ```

-## Icons
-Create `NerdFonts` directory in `~/.local/share/fonts`.
-Go to the [Patched Fonts](https://github.com/ryanoasis/nerd-fonts), choose your font, download and install into your new directory.

 ## Startify
-You cand add a custom header in `start-screen.vim`.
+You could add a custom header in `start-screen.vim`.
 You can find it in `~/.config/nvim/plug-config`.
 You can use pages to convert Text to ASCII online and put it at the beginning of the file like this:
 ```
 let g:startify_custom_header = [
         \'  _   _ ______ ______      _______ __  __  ',